Open-Vocabulary Octree-Graph for 3D Scene Understanding: Experiment

 \subsection{Ablation Studies}

 We analyze the impact of our key designs via zero-shot semantic segmentation experiments on ScanNet.

 \textbf{Effect of Group-Wise Split.} We compare the proposed Chronological Group-wise Segment Merging (CGSM) with the vanilla frame-wise and global-wise merging strategies.
 As shown in Tab. \ref{tab:ablation-merging}, we achieve notable gains compared to both methods, with +$\textbf{3.3\%}$ mIoU over frame-wise merging and +$\textbf{7.0\%}$ mIoU over global-wise merging.
-We attribute this to the group-wise merging's ability to concentrate on the segment adjacency while avoiding global redundancy.
-We also analyze the impact of hyper-parameter \( I \), and the results in Rows 2-4 show that our method exhibits robustness to \( I \) ranging from 100 to 400.
+We also analyze the impact of hyper-parameter \( I \), and the results in Rows 3-5 show that our method exhibits robustness to \( I \) ranging from 100 to 400.

 \textbf{Analysis of Designs on Segment Merging.} Tab. \ref{tab:merging-strategy} presents the results with two key components for merging a single group.
 Row $0$ serves as a fixed-threshold group-wise merging baseline with no extra design.
 Row $1$ is equipped with our semantic-guided under-segment filtering, and achieves +$\textbf{0.9}\%$ mIoU and +$\textbf{1.0}\%$ mAcc.
 Row $2$ further incorporates the threshold decay strategy, resulting in an additional $\textbf{1.0}\%$ mIoU and $\textbf{1.7}\%$ mAcc gains.
 These validate the effectiveness of the two strategies during each group-wise merging.